-JSTOR Selects Metafor Software as Its Real-Time Anomaly Detection Platform
+JSTOR Selects Metafor Software

 May 12, 2015 – Mountain View, CA and New York, NY – Metafor Software, a leading provider of real-time anomaly detection technology, and JSTOR today announced that JSTOR has adopted Metafor Software as a core component of its technology operations.
-JSTOR, a digital library that contains upwards of 50 million pages of content and serves millions of users annually, has implemented Metafor to speed awareness of problems in application performance and site usage, and to enhance its monitoring of key metrics.
+JSTOR, a digital library that contains upwards of 50 million pages of content and serves millions of users annually, has implemented Metafor to speed awareness of problems in application performance and site usage and to enhance its monitoring of key metrics.

 The JSTOR website is a cloud native, micro services architecture running on Amazon Web Services (AWS).
 It contains over one hundred different applications and growing.
 Using Metafor, JSTOR can now interpret network traffic events by analyzing terabytes of machine data daily.